 To the subsidiaries described above when it is necessary for them to be able to provide you with products or services that you’ve requested.

-To our own service providers who process data on our behalf and on our instructions (for example our ticketing system software provider).
-In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.
+To our own institutions who process data on our behalf and on our instructions (for example our HEAT and STROBE tracking data for partner universities).
+In these cases we put in place Data Sharing Agreements that require these third parties comply strictly with our instructions, use data only for the purpose it’s required, and complies with data protection laws, for example around security of personal data.

 Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies).

-To specific named visiting companies whose performances you have attended.
+To specific named companies whose events you have attended or have requested the use of our photos/videos for their own materials.
 In these cases, we will always ask for your explicit consent before doing so.